I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 Peloton logs your output and other performance stats for each ride, tracks your personal bests, and keeps track of any streaks.

 You can join a pre-existing Peloton group or create a new group.
 Each group is represented with a hashtag, and it appears on your profile page.
 Groups are a cool way to compete with friends and hold each other accountable.
-Lots of these groups exist outside of Peloton’s network on Facebook and Twitter too.
+Lots of these groups exist outside of Peloton’s network on Facebook.

 Peloton’s combination of the giant community, great instructors, leaderboard, and awards are all great ways to keep you motivated and make exercise fun.